qodeone/canna-commerce/README.md

 # Canna Commerce

-An open source e-commerce platform using Reaction/Meteor for managing dispensary sales and promotions.
+An open source e-commerce platform using Reaction/Meteor for managing dispensary inventory, sales and promotions.

 ## Overview